 Dr Jo Barton

-Green exercise was born at the University of Essex 14 years ago.
+Green exercise was born at the University of Essex.

-It is a concept which has also captured the interest of people around the globe as a solution to improve mental wellbeing.
+It is a concept which has also captured the interest of people around the globe as a solution to improve mental wellbeing for all ages.

 Our Green Exercise Research Team includes specialists in physiology, health and well-being, environmental sustainability, community engagement and behaviour change.
 They have worked on a wide range of research projects from international-level reviews through to individual project analysis.

 We've worked with national charities like Mind, RSPB, Social Farms and Gardens, and the Wildlife Trusts through to local charities and organisations such as Trust Links, Green Light Trust and the Wilderness Foundation.

 Cyclically informed by our academic publications, since 2020, our ongoing societal branch of the Green Exercise project aims to inform best practice and to generate positive impacts for partner organisations who provide green exercise programmes that seek to enhance public health and wellbeing and that of specific vulnerable groups (green exercise encompasses ecotherapy; nature-based programmes; wilderness therapy).
 In turn, indirectly, we also generate positive impacts for attendees of those programmes.
 For example, we recently partnered with Wilderness Foundation UK to codesign, pilot and evaluate a new, nature-based recovery programme for victim-survivors of domestic abuse.
 Our work on this led to the programme being commissioned for a further 3 years, at three programme cohorts per year.